javoire/randomcreations/content/b/space-game.md

 By digging deeper into the sun [Blueprint](https://docs.unrealengine.com/en-US/Engine/Blueprints/index.html) I made in Unreal I found a way to assign the [color of all layers to a variable](/img/sun-color-ue-nodes.png) to more easily create suns in [different](/img/sun-ue-blue.png) [colors](/img/sun-ue-red.png)

+I've also added an easy way to control the sun's distance, which really just is changing it's scale but the perceived effect is how close or far it is.
+The intensity of the directional light shining from the sun, as well as the ambient glow are adapted to its proximity.
+This is demonstrated in this video:

+{{< youtube id="3FD5j7Aa9cw" alt="Dynamic sun color and distance">}}

 To be continued...